qiuhuaqi/qiuhuaqi.com/_posts/2017-7-13-install-python-beginner.md

 *Once you are more comfortable with coding in Python and environment configurations, check out the amazing IDE - [Pycharm](https://www.jetbrains.com/pycharm) powered by Google-favored company JetBrains (the CE - community edition is free and adequate for learning purposes).*

 I believe now you have all you need to start on Python.
-Remember this article is a quick passage to kick-start coding in Python and is by no means the exclusive way.
+Remember this article is a quick passage to kick-start coding in Python which is by no means the exclusive way.
 I hope you can later figure out what role each step plays in the process of coding-running of Python.
 Also, I encourage you to create your own developing configuration workflow and share it with others!

 For now, have fun coding!